lanesky/kubernetes-walk-through/docs/06-deploying-app-with-jenkins-pipeline.md

 ## Note

 The installation of guestbook applicatoin is required for the next steps of Blue/Green deployment and Canary release.
-If it gets stucked on the configuration of kubectl, you can deploy the application manually by running the command as follows.
+If it gets stuck on the configuration of kubectl, you can deploy the application manually by running the command as follows.

 ```
 kubectl create ns development